drug-design/course/docs/chapters/molecular-similarity.md

 ### Subjectivity of the Similarity Concept
 *[nce]: New Chemical Entity: a compound not previously described.

-Similarity is a subjective concept that always requires a definition of the context in which it is used.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/subjectivity-similarity-concept-a8fad128'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity is a subjective concept that always requires a definition of the context in which it is used.
 For example, an eagle and a sparrow are similar in the sense that they are both birds and thus able to fly.
 With respect to their sizes and weights however, they exhibit major differences.
 This idea is illustrated in the two similar patterns shown below: when examined in a horizontal orientation, judgments of differences are slow and tedious; this changes completely when traces are viewed with 90<sup>o</sup> clockwise rotation.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/subjectivity.png){: loading=lazy }
 ### What can be Similar in Molecules?

-Similarity depends on perspective: the same thing can be seen differently, depending on the context.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/what-can-be-similar-molecules-b4b11eba'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity depends on perspective: the same thing can be seen differently, depending on the context.
 Examples of differing molecular similarity perceptions induced by different 'filters' are shown in the view below and are discussed in the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-similarity/what_similar.gif){: loading=lazy }
 #### 2D-Structure Similarity

-Since chemists are very familiar with structural chemical formulas, a straightforward way to compare structures is based on their 2D connectivity i.e. the kinds of atoms which are bonded to each other, in which topology.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/2d-structure-similarity-b61ea97d'><i class='fa fa-play' aria-hidden='true'></i></button>Since chemists are very familiar with structural chemical formulas, a straightforward way to compare structures is based on their 2D connectivity i.e. the kinds of atoms which are bonded to each other, in which topology.
 In the structure below there are four structures which present identical bioactivity, and they possess very similar 2D structures.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/2d_sim.png){: loading=lazy }
 #### Shape Similarity

-Another way to define similarity between molecules is shape similarity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/shape-similarity-74d86924'><i class='fa fa-play' aria-hidden='true'></i></button>Another way to define similarity between molecules is shape similarity.
 Molecular shape is an important determinant in the biological activity of a molecule.
 Below two structures are shown which look very different with respect to their 2D similarity.
 Still, if they are rendered in three dimensions you can see that their shapes are similar, which accounts for their similar biological profile.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer